Ayush20Thakur/Ayush20Thakur/README.md

 <!--
 Customization checklist:
-1. Replace every Vivtus with your exact GitHub username if different.
+1. Replace every Ayush20Thakur with your exact GitHub username if different.
 2. Replace each REPOSITORY_NAME with a real repository.
 3. Update email, LinkedIn, X, and portfolio links.
 4. Copy the workflow files from this package into your profile repository.